List of Coldplay live performances

 British rock band Coldplay have headlined eight concert tours and numerous promotional shows, music festivals, broadcast media events and other live performances.
 Considered one of the most prolific live acts from the United Kingdom, they have visited all continents except Antarctica.
 Their debut was officially held at London's Laurel Tree in 1998.
 A year before, however, drummer and percussionist Will Champion busked in Covent Garden alongside vocalist and pianist Chris Martin, becoming the first version of the group to engage with audiences.
-Since then, Coldplay broadened their stagecraft to theatres, arenas and stadiums on the Rush of Blood to the Head (2002–2003), Twisted Logic (2005–2007) and Viva la Vida (2008–2010) tours.
+Since then, Coldplay have broadened their craft to theatres, arenas and stadiums on the Rush of Blood to the Head (2002–2003), Twisted Logic (2005–2007) and Viva la Vida (2008–2010) runs.

-The former was preceded by multiple warm-up shows, with one of them being a headlining performance at Coachella.
-According to Pollstar, the band earned $142.9 million from 2.6 million tickets sold in North America in the 2000s decade.
-The promotion of Mylo Xyloto (2011) then saw Coldplay headline festivals such as Glastonbury, Lollapalooza, Austin City Limits, and Rock in Rio.
+This growth was fostered by warm-up shows before every tour, which included their first performance at Coachella.
+According to Pollstar, the band earned $142.9 million from 2.6 million tickets sold in North America during the 2000s.
+The marketing push for Mylo Xyloto (2011) then saw Coldplay headline festivals such as Glastonbury, Lollapalooza, Austin City Limits, and Rock in Rio.
 Its namesake tour was the first to make use of LED wristbands and the group have been widely credited with popularising the feature.
 A visit to Latin America was set for early 2013, but ended up being cancelled.
-In 2014, Ghost Stories prompted a return to theatres, matching the intimate and contained tone of the album.
+In 2014, Ghost Stories prompted a return to theatres, matching the intimate and subdued tone of the album.